Moroccan wedding gifts

 The Traditional Moroccan Tea Set

-An intricately engraved tea set, complete with handpainted glasses, is symbolic of Moroccan hospitality.
+An intricately engraved tea set, complete with hand-painted glasses, is symbolic of Moroccan hospitality.
 Sharing tea is a timeless cultural ritual, and gifting these sets conveys warmth and inclusion.

 Jewelry with Cultural Motifs